-Dr. Whipple is the Medical Director of Acumen Institute and a senior clinical consultant to Acumen Assessments.
+Dr. Whipple is the Medical Director and co-founder of Acumen Institute and a clinical consultant to Acumen Assessments.
 He has extensive experience in the diagnosis and treatment of professionals.
-His areas of expertise are in evaluating and treating individuals who struggle with midlife burnout, engaged in sexual misconduct, resort to disruptive behavior, or struggle with addiction.
-As a psychoanalyst and Board certified psychiatrist, Dr. Whipple integrates a diverse skill-set of context-based psychotherapeutic techniques with evidence-based psychopharmacology.
+His areas of expertise are in evaluating and treating individuals who struggle with midlife burnout, have engaged in sexual misconduct or disruptive behavior, or struggle with the disease of addiction.
+As a psychoanalyst and Board-certified psychiatrist, Dr. Whipple integrates a diverse skill-set of context-based psychotherapeutic techniques with evidence-based psychopharmacology.
 He has helped a vast number of professionals gain insight into their difficulties, resolve complex behavioral problems, and create more balance in their lives.
 Dr. Whipple brings his experience in psychodynamic psychiatry, psychoanalysis, positive psychology, and present moment consciousness to each consultation.

 Following his medical education at the University of Virginia, Dr. Whipple completed an internship at the Eastern Virginia Graduate School of Medicine and his residency training at the Menninger Clinic, where he received a Seeley Fellowship for distinguished performance.
-Following his training, Dr. Whipple functioned as a staff psychiatrist at the Menninger Clinic.
-He began his psychoanalytic training at the Menninger Institute for Psychoanalysis and finished his training at the Greater Kansas City Psychoanalytic Institute.
+Over the course of seven years, Dr. Whipple functioned as a staff psychiatrist at the Menninger Clinic.
+Dr. Whipple began his psychoanalytic training at the Menninger Institute for Psychoanalysis and finished his training at the Greater Kansas City Psychoanalytic Institute.

 Monica Söderberg, LSCSW, DSW, LCMFT

-Ms. Söderberg is the Director of Education and senior clinical staff member of Acumen Institute.
+Ms. Söderberg is a co-founder of Acumen Institute and the Director of Education.
+She is also a consultant to Acumen Assessments.
 She completed her post-masters fellowship at the Menninger Clinic and has worked in private practice since her graduation.
 Her areas of specialty include the assessment of family systems and dynamics to aid in understanding a client’s current difficulties and the treatment of trauma.
 She is a certified EMDR therapist, EMDR instructor, and diplomate in clinical social work.
 Ms. Söderberg is noted for her ability to help clients who have a history of strain and/or event-related trauma recover and reduce their vulnerability to re-enact self-defeating patterns of interpersonal disruption and isolation.
 In addition to her work with individuals struggling with trauma, Ms. Söderberg is also a licensed clinical marriage and family therapist, and ethics committee member of the Kansas Division of the National Association of Social Workers.
-Ms. Söderberg is a lecturer within the University of Kansas School of Social Welfare.

 Sue Beckley, LSCSW